harucsx/Algorithm-Study/README.md

 # Algorithm-Study
-This repository belonged to Gukyeong Jung and Yohan Bae is for solving algorithmic problems.
+This repository belonged to Gukyeong Jung, Yohan Bae and Likyung Han is for solving algorithmic problems.

 ## File name format